The Objectives of Proverbs

 Solomon then says he will give four things to four types of people.

 A naive or simple person is someone who lacks experience.
-Such a person can be easily seduced into going the wrong way, so to him Solomon is going to give prudence.
+Such a person can be easily seduced into going the wrong way, so to him, Solomon is going to give prudence.
 “Prudence” is the ability to see ahead.
 It is seeing beyond what is immediately happening and understanding where events will lead to in the future.

 To the young man, Solomon offers to give knowledge and discretion.
 “Discretion” is the ability to make good decisions.
 When offered multiple choices, the person with discretion knows which choices are right in God’s sight.
 Young people haven’t had the time to learn all the important facts or to always know which choices are good and which are bad.

-But what Solomon is offering is not just for people who are ignorant in the ways of the world.
+But what Solomon is offering is not just for people who are ignorant of the ways of the world.
 Wise people will be able to read Proverbs and become even wiser.
 And a person who thinks logically and clearly will gain good advice for future decisions.

 How We Will be Taught